The average realtor commission in Wisconsin is 5.67%, which equates to a typical realtor fee of $15,034 for home sellers in the state.

 - Finding clients can be hard and costly – Real estate agents spend time and money generating new business, an expense that’s often passed along to home sellers.

-Some companies — like our partners at Clever — aim to make agents’ jobs easier so that they’re able to accept lower-than-average commission rates.
+Some real estate companies — like our friends at Clever — aim to make agents’ jobs easier so that they’re able to charge lower rates without sacrificing any hands-on service.
 By matching home sellers directly with realtors, Clever is able to reduce the cost of acquiring clients and negotiate lower realtor fees.

-How much commission do realtors make in Wisconsin?
+How much do realtor fees in Wisconsin cost?

-Less than you thought right?
-Even though the typical realtor fee in Wisconsin is 5.93%, that money is actually split between your agent, the buyer’s agent, and each of their brokers.
+Less than you thought, right?
+Even though the typical realtor fee in Wisconsin is 5.67%, that money is actually split between your agent, the buyer’s agent, and each of their brokers.

-Here’s and example of how commission is often spit on a sale in Wisconsin:
+Here’s an example of how commission is often split on a sale in Wisconsin:

 Who pays realtor commission in Wisconsin?